-3.3.2 Category 2: Capital goods
+Category 2: Capital goods

-Embodied emissions in capital goods purchased at each asset is included under Category 2.
+This category covers the embodied emissions in capital goods purchased at each asset.
 Capital goods reported in this category follow financial accounts and capitalised expenditure.
-Category 2 represents the GHG emitted during the extraction, manufacturing, and transportation of capital goods purchased by the assets.
+Category 2 represents the GHGs emitted during the extraction, manufacturing, and transportation of capital goods purchased by the assets.
 This may include vehicles, plant, or equipment.
-Data is collected regarding the spend (\$) on capitalised machinery and plant from each asset to calculate emissions using EEIO factors.